tonychu805/Movie_Website/README.md

 # Movie_Website

-This program creates/Updates a website with my favorite movie's title, description, poster, and youtube link
+This program creates/Updates a website with my favorite movies' titles, descriptions, poster images, and youtube links.

 #### Python IDLE is recommended to run this program.